-The ADSP-21261 includes an on-chip instruction cache that enables three-bus operation for fetching an instruction and four data values.
+The ADSP-2126x includes an on-chip instruction cache that enables three-bus operation to fetch an instruction and four data values.
 The cache is selective-only the instructions whose fetches conflict with PM bus data accesses are cached.
 This cache allows full-speed execution of core, looped operations such as digital filter multiply-accumulates, and FFT butterfly processing.